-The technology M&A market in Mexico has seen an uptick in recent years resulting from updated legislation, the country's location as the neighbour of the United States (one of the world's largest consumer markets) and several other benefits that are briefly described below.
-In general, the country is open to foreign investment in all but very few sectors.
+The technology M&A market in Mexico has seen an uptick in recent years resulting from updated legislation that has provided for a clearer and more defined set of rules; the country's neighbouring location to the United States (one of the world's largest consumer markets), and several other benefits that are briefly described below.
+In general, the country is open to foreign investment in all but a few sectors.

 - is significantly open to foreign investments;

 - has no restrictions for the outbound transfer of currencies;